 - 5. The CRMC's legislation emphasizes the role of the full Council in planning, policy-setting and coordination.
-The Rhode Island Coastal Management Act sets out the important coordinating powers and duties for the Council: - Functioning as a binding arbitrator in any matter of dispute involving both the resources of the state's coastal region and the interests of two or more municipalities or state agencies. - Consulting and coordinating actions with local, state, regional, and federal agencies and private interests. - Conducting or sponsoring coastal research. - Advising the governor, the General Assembly, and the public on coastal matters. - Serving as the lead state agency and initial and primary point of contact for dredging activities in tidal waters and in that capacity, integrating and coordinating the plans and policies of other state agencies as they pertain to dredging - 6.
+The Rhode Island Coastal Management Act sets out the important coordinating powers and duties for the Council: - Functioning as a binding arbitrator in any matter of dispute involving both the resources of the state's coastal region and the interests of two or more municipalities or state agencies; - Consulting and coordinating actions with local, state, regional, and federal agencies and private interests; - Conducting or sponsoring coastal research; - Advising the governor, the General Assembly, and the public on coastal matters; and - Serving as the lead state agency and initial and primary point of contact for dredging activities in tidal waters and in that capacity, integrating and coordinating the plans and policies of other state agencies as they pertain to dredging. - 6.
 Until now, Rhode Island's ability to make sound marine resource use decisions and support them with coordinated financial and institutional commitments has worked best when the focus is on a single issue or purpose, such as municipal wastewater collection and treatment, maintenance dredging of the Providence ship channel, the Salt Ponds special area management plan, or the River Relocation and Capital Center District projects.
 All of these have involved marine resource management decisions where levels of government and a broad spectrum of stakeholders converged and worked together, some times for several years, to define a common purpose and achieve the desired result.
-Today and looking ahead, collaboration and integrated choices are expected to be the norm not the exception.
-Yet, there continue to be many situations where one or more of the key ingredients of successful coordination are missing, and this constitutes a major risk factor for the quality of future decision-making.
+Today and looking ahead, collaboration and integrated choices are expected to be the norm, not the exception.
+Yet there continue to be many situations where one or more of the key ingredients of successful coordination are missing, and this constitutes a major risk factor for the quality of future decision-making.
 Trust among the network of actors engaged in debate and choice-making on marine and coastal resource use is one of these key ingredients. - 7.
-The water area use zoning adopted by the CRMC in 1983 has proved to be an invaluable contribution to conserving, as well as offering incentives for, development in appropriate areas.
+The water area use zoning adopted by the CRMC in 1983 has proved to be an invaluable contribution to conserving habitat, as well as offering incentives for, development in appropriate areas.
 More that 80 percent of the water areas adjacent to the shore are in conservation or low intensity use.
-Recreational marinas are concentrated in the 4 percent of the shore area assigned as use type code 3.
+Recreational marinas are concentrated in the 4 percent of the shore area assigned as use type code 3, as seen in Table 3. - 8.
+The CRMC has provided leadership in developing SAMPs.
+Rhode Island already has such plans for five regions of the state, three of which have undergone substantial revisions in order to adapt to changes in knowledge and development trends.
+Citizens, scientists, businesses and public officials will work together to create SAMPs in new areas.
+The Rhode Island General Assembly anticipates that SAMPs will be a primary method for implementing the MRDP. (see Appendix I).